-Pulwama attack: Court grants bail to one accused after NIA fails to file chargesheet in time
+Pulwama attack: Court grants bail to one accused, says report, but NIA issues clarification

 The NIA conceded in court that it had not been able to find sufficient evidence against Yusuf Chopan to file a chargesheet.

 A National Investigation Agency court in Delhi has granted bail to an accused in the 2019 Pulwama attack after the agency failed to file a chargesheet against him in the stipulated time period, Live Law reported on Thursday.
-The bail was granted on February 18.
-The court said that the accused, Yusuf Chopan, was entitled to statutory bail.
+However, the agency on Thursday dismissed reports and said the man who was given bail was an accused in a terror conspiracy case and not the Pulwama attack.

+The agency clarified that Yusuf Chopan was granted bail on February 18 after sufficient evidence could not be gathered against him.
+Chopan was sent back to Kot Bhalwal Jail in Jammu under Public Safety Act, the NIA added.

-The lawyer for the accused moved the bail application on the grounds that Chopan had been in custody for 180 days.
-The period for investigating Chopan’s alleged role in the attack ended on February 11.
+The lawyer for the accused had moved Chopan’s bail application on the grounds that he had been in custody for 180 days.
+The period for investigating Chopan’s alleged role in the terror conspiracy case ended on February 11.

-At least 40 soldiers of the Central Reserve Police Force were killed in the attack on February 14 last year.
-In retaliation, the Indian Air Force bombed an alleged Jaish-e-Mohammad camp in Balakot in Pakistan on February 26.

 The NIA conceded in court on February 18 that it had not been able to find sufficient evidence against Chopan to file a chargesheet.
 However, the agency added that it was still investigating him.

-Note: Corrections and clarifications: This article has been updated with the NIA’s denial that the man granted bail was not an accused in the 2019 Pulwama terror attack case, but in a different terror conspiracy case.